-Rebecca Drohan joined Coastal Carolina Riverwatch Staff as Program Coordinator transitioned into the role of White Oak Waterkeeper in 2021.
+Rebecca Drohan joined Coastal Carolina Riverwatch Staff as Program Coordinator and transitioned into the role of White Oak Waterkeeper.
 She works to engage the community in efforts to protect the Crystal Coast, White Oak River, and New River in coastal NC.

 Rebecca coordinates and executes “boots on the ground” water quality monitoring and outreach projects.
 She leads local plastic reduction initiatives, as well as advocacy efforts to hold polluters accountable and strengthen citizen stewardship.

 Rebecca holds a B.S. in Sustainable Development from Appalachian State University.
 Her background consists of outdoor environmental education at Hemlock Bluffs State Nature Preserve and grassroots organizing on pipeline and coal ash issues.

 In her free time, she enjoys live music, investigating urban legends, and searching for snakes and salamanders.